 In many cultures, funerals are the traditional way of honoring a deceased person and saying goodbye to your lost loved one.
 The ceremony helps survivors with their grieving process, and also helps loved ones remember and celebrate the life of the one who’s passed.

 When an initial autopsy is performed by a jurisdiction, it’s done very soon after death and before the body is released to the funeral home that will be arranging the burial or cremation.
 But sometimes, jurisdictions decide not to perform an autopsy.
-In other cases, family members may desire to have a board certified forensic expert perform a private autopsy to answer questions that linger following a medical examiner’s report or provide a second opinion.
+In other cases, family members may desire to have a board-certified forensic pathologist perform a private autopsy to answer questions that linger following a medical examiner’s report or provide a second opinion.

 A common question Dr. Chundru is asked by family members requesting a private autopsy is whether or not the procedure will prevent the family from hosting a funeral for the deceased.
 The answer is, “No.” The autopsy that Dr. Chundru performs can take place in your selected funeral home and only takes a few hours to conduct.
 There’s no reason that having the procedure performed should interfere with your ability to host a funeral for your loved one.